 To help you stay informed during COVID-19, IPAA SA, the South Australian Leadership Academy (Office of the Commissioner for Public Sector Employment) and PwC are pleased to offer the Virtual on the Couch Series.

-Our guest for this informal interview is Chief Executive, Performance and Reform, Department of the Premier and Cabinet, Mark Duffy who will share his insights on the opportunities and challenges his department faces, as we emerge into the COVID-19 recovery period.
-Mr Duffy will also discuss his thoughts on leadership frameworks, models and mantras that he finds particularly helpful during these times.
-Mr Duffy will be interviewed by Jamie Briggs, Adelaide Managing Partner, PwC.
+Our guest for this informal interview was Chief Executive, Performance and Reform, Department of the Premier and Cabinet, Mark Duffy who shared his insights on the opportunities and challenges his department faces, as we emerge into the COVID-19 recovery period.
+Mr Duffy was interviewed by Jamie Briggs, Adelaide Managing Partner, PwC.

 Learn about our speakers